bystrogenomics/bystro/docs/batch_api.md

 ## Submitting a job

 Every Bystro job must be defined in the beanstalkd config, [config/beanstalk.clean.yml](https://github.com/bystrogenomics/bystro/blob/master/config/beanstalk.clean.yml).
-When Bystro is deployed on a server, this file should be renamed to `beanstalk.yml``, and the address of the beanstalk must be filled under the addresses field (more than 1 address allowed):
+When Bystro is deployed on a server, this file should be renamed to `beanstalk.yml``, and the address of the beanstalk must be filled under the addresses field (more than 1 address is allowed):

 Here is the structure of the beanstalkd.clean.yml: